Lionesses thanked for ‘inspiring millions’ as UK economy set for £185m boost

 The King and Queen appeared not to be watching the game 30 minutes after kick-off as they were seen heading to church at Crathie Kirk in Balmoral.

-Supporters had flocked to pubs and bars for the 11am kick-off, with the game tipped to give a £185 million boost to the UK economy.
+Supporters had flocked to pubs and bars for the 11am kick-off, with the game tipped to give a £185m boost to the UK economy.

-Prime Minister Rishi Sunak posted on Twitter, now known as X, to say everyone was “incredibly proud” of the team despite the loss.
+Prime minister Rishi Sunak posted on Twitter/X to say everyone was “incredibly proud” of the team despite the loss.

 He said: “You left absolutely nothing out there Lionesses.